-After being extradited from Washington in 2017, man accused in wife’s presumed death is acquitted in Arizona
+Ex-Arizona man accused in wife’s presumed death is acquitted

-PHOENIX — A former Phoenix-area man accused in the presumed death of his wife has been acquitted in the 32-year-old cold case.
+PHOENIX (AP) — A former Phoenix-area man accused in the presumed death of his wife has been acquitted in the 32-year-old cold case.

 The Arizona Republic reported Monday that a judge issued a direct verdict acquitting 56-year-old Kevin Jokumsen.